jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_enhancements.md

 When monitoring SQL Server error logs you can now customize the alarm severity.
 Additional alarms have been introduced for SQL Server Error Logs. | SOSSE-4769
-The defragmented indexes metric has been added back to the Overview page | SOSSE-6990 You can now open a SQL Statement in an external editor via the SQL Activity \| Sessions drilldown | SOSSE-6819
+The defragmented indexes metric has been added back to the Overview page | SOSSE-6990 You can now open a SQL Statement in an external editor via the SQL Activity \| Sessions drilldown | SOSSE-6819 While adding a Windows connection you now have the option to select an initial Alarms Template. | SOSSE-6754

 {% include links.html %}